-Everything you need to know when driving Model X displays on the instrument panel.
+Everything you need to know when driving Model Y displays on the touchscreen.

 Drive Disabled - Requires Authentication

-If you see this message, place the key card in either phone dock where the RFID transmitter can read it.
-The two-minute authentication period restarts and you can start Model X by pressing the brake pedal.
+If you see this message, place the key card behind the cup holders where the RFID transmitter can read it.
+The two-minute authentication period restarts and you can start Model Y by pressing the brake pedal.

 Always keep your phone key, key fob, or a key card with you.
-After driving, your key is needed to restart Model X after it powers off.
-And when you leave Model X, you must bring your key with you to lock Model X, either manually or automatically.
+After driving, your key is needed to restart Model Y after it powers off.
+And when you leave Model Y, you must bring your key with you to lock Model Y, either manually or automatically.

-When you finish driving, simply exit the vehicle.
-When you leave Model X with your phone key and key fob, it powers off automatically, turning off the instrument panel and touchscreen.
+When you finish driving, shift into Park by pressing the button on the end of the drive stalk.
+When you leave Model Y with your phone key and key fob, it powers off automatically, turning off the touchscreen.

-Model X also powers off automatically after being in Park for 30 minutes, even if you are sitting in the driver’s seat.
+Model Y also powers off automatically after being in Park for 30 minutes, even if you are sitting in the driver’s seat.

-Although usually not needed, you can power off Model X while sitting in the driver’s seat, provided the vehicle is not moving.
+Although usually not needed, you can power off Model Y while sitting in the driver’s seat, provided the vehicle is not moving.
 Touch .
-Model X automatically powers back on again if you press the brake pedal or touch the touchscreen.
+Model Y automatically powers back on again if you press the brake pedal or touch the touchscreen.